Best Things To Do in Albarracin, the Most Beautiful Town in Spain

 The Blue House of Albarracín draws attention to this reddish-colored town.
 This house belonged to the Navarro de Arzuriaga family.

 This family became one of the most influential in Albarracín in the 18th century.
 At this time, the family home was remodeled with neoclassical motifs and stood out from the rest of the medieval town.

-Apart from the blue color, one striking thing about the house is the tower with windows.
+Apart from the blue color, the tower with windows is one striking thing about the house.
 It was built to let in light.

 If you want to know a little more about the history and legends of this house, click on this link.

 The church of Santiago that we see today began to be built in 1600 and was completed in 1626.
 The tower was built later, and the bricks were added and stands out in the city’s panorama.